tinode/chat/docs/drafty.md

  * `DL`: deleted or strikethrough text: ~~strikethrough~~.
  * `EM`: emphasized text, usually represented as italic: _italic_.
  * `FM`: form / set of fields; may also be represented as an entity.
- * `HD`: hidden text.
+ * `HD`: hidden content.
  * `HL`: highlighted text, such as text in a different color or with a different background; the color cannot be specified.
  * `RW`: logical grouping of formats, a row; may also be represented as an entity.
  * `ST`: strong or bold text: **bold**.

-If key is provided, it's a 0-based index into the `ent` field which contains extended style parameters such as an image or an URL:
+If key is provided, it's a 0-based index into the `ent` array which contains extended style parameters such as an image or an URL:
  * `AU`: embedded audio.
  * `BN`: interactive button.
  * `EX`: generic attachment.